amineHorseman/facial-expression-recognition-using-cnn/readme.md

-# Facial expression (emotion) recognition for AI Samurai v2
+#Facial expression (emotion) recognition for AI Samurai v2

-TODO: Add description here

-# Dependencies
+Facial expression recognition from using Tensorflow and python.

+The program contains also real time expression recognition from video/camera stream.

+Note: Better to use anaconda environemnt to easily install the dependencies (especially opencv and dlib)

+#Dependencies

 - Tensorflow
 - Tflearn